Bananymous/banan-os/README.md

 # banan-os

 This is my hobby operating system written in C++.
 Currently supports only x86_64 architecture.
-We have a read-only ext2 filesystem, read-write ramfs, IDE disk drivers in ATA PIO mode, ATA AHCI drivers, userspace processes, executable loading from ELF format, linear VBE graphics and multithreaded processing on single core.
+We have a ext2 filesystem, basic ramfs, IDE disk drivers in ATA PIO mode, ATA AHCI drivers, userspace processes, executable loading from ELF format, linear VBE graphics and multithreaded processing on single core.

 ![screenshot from qemu running banan-os](assets/banan-os.png)